Funmoring46/FunmorningTransit/docs/stations.md

 Here is the list of all the stations and lines in my transit world.
 They are categorized by what area they are in.
 Click on the station/line for more detailed explanation. (company names are in parantheses)

+!!! tip "Image link"

+    The image links look better in light mode if you prefer

 [Line 1](../lines/lineone) (funmorning metro):
 - [Mountains](mountains/)
 - [Lakeside Forest](lakesideforest/)